 - Don’t take short cuts across vacant lots.

 - Ride off-road vehicles in approved areas outside the urban Las Vegas Valley.

-- Call Air Quality's dust complaint hotline at 702-385-DUST (3878) to report excessive amounts of blowing dust from construction sites, vacant lots or facilities.
+- Call Environment and Sustainability’s dust complaint hotline at 702-385-DUST (3878) to report excessive amounts of blowing dust from construction sites, vacant lots or facilities.

 STAY UP TO DATE WITH AIR QUALITY INFORMATION

 - Twitter and Facebook: Read air quality updates in your Facebook news feed or tweets.
-On Facebook: www.facebook.com/ClarkCountyAirQuality and Twitter: @CCAirQuality.
+On Facebook: facebook.com/SustainClarkCounty and Twitter: @SustainClarkCty.

 - EnviroFlash: Receive daily text or email messages with the latest air quality information.
-Learn more at www.enviroflash.org.
-Air Quality also issues advisories and alerts for ozone and other pollutants such as dust, smoke and other particulate matters.
+Learn more at enviroflash.org.
+The Dept. of Environment and Sustainability also issues advisories and alerts for ozone and other pollutants such as dust, smoke and other particulate matters.

 - AIRNow: Check air quality forecasts, current conditions and the Air Quality Index (AQI) for Clark County at AIRNow’s website.

 Clark County is a dynamic and innovative organization dedicated to providing top-quality service with integrity, respect and accountability.
-With jurisdiction over the world-famous Las Vegas Strip and covering an area the size of New Jersey, Clark is the nation's 14th-largest county and provides extensive regional services to more than 2.3 million citizens and 45.3 million visitors a year.
-Included are the nation's 8th-busiest airport, air quality compliance, social services and the state's largest public hospital, University Medical Center.
+With jurisdiction over the world-famous Las Vegas Strip and covering an area the size of New Jersey, Clark is the nation’s 11th-largest county and provides extensive regional services to 2.3 million citizens and 45.6 million visitors a year (2019).
+Included are the nation’s 9th-busiest airport, air quality compliance, social services and the state’s largest public hospital, University Medical Center.
 The County also provides municipal services that are traditionally provided by cities to 1 million residents in the unincorporated area.
 Those include fire protection, roads and other public works, parks and recreation, and planning and development.